rebelsky/csc207c/_readings/list-iterators.md

                  next
 ```

+As you consider that diagram, think about how you might implement `next` and `previous`.

 Adding elements with list iterators
 -----------------------------------

-`add` adds an element immediately before the iterator, between the values
-that would be returned by `previous` and `next`.
-The iterator ends up
-between the newly added value (which is now what `previous` will
-now return) and the next values.
+`add` adds an element immediately before the iterator, between the values that would be returned by `previous` and `next`.
+The iterator ends up between the newly added value (which is now what `previous` will now return) and the next values.

-For example, support our list has the following state, with the cursor between
-n `L` and `S`,
+For example, support our list has the following state, with the cursor between n `L` and `S`,

 ```text
     +---+     +---+     +---+